NickDragojlovic/GettingAndCleaningData/README.md

-# GettingAndCleaningData
-## Procedure for creating the output dataset.
+# Procedure for creating the output dataset.

 Note: Working directory is a folder called "Course Project" in which the "UCI HAR Dataset" folder is contained